 Balance (also see Yin Yang)

 Feng Shui is about balance and harmony.
 When we live or work in a good atmosphere, we prosper.
 When we live or work in a hostile environment, we struggle.
-Negative and positive energy are in every aspect of our lives.
-Harnessing these and understanding the role each one plays leads to unification (leading to harmony).
+Negative and positive energy is in every aspect of our lives.
+Harnessing these and understanding the role each one plays lead to unification (leading to harmony).

 Ba Zhai, also Yigua, Eight House, Eight Mansions, or East/West School

 It is the most basic and popular method of determining and regulating chi in Compass School Feng Shui.
 First sitting and facing directions of a structure is determined.
 Then the four most auspicious and four least auspicious sections for the space are calculated, each having specific influences on chi of a space.